sobolevn/sobolevn.github.io/_drafts/2020-06-07-how-async-should-have-been.md

 ---
 layout: post
 title: "How async should have been"
-description: ""
+description: "Your sync and async code can be identical.
+But still, work differently.
+It is a matter of right abstractions.
+In this article, I will show how one can write sync code to run async programs in Python."
 date: 2020-06-07
 tags: python
 writing_time:
-  writing: "0"
+  writing: "1:30"
-  proofreading: "0"
+  proofreading: "0:40"
-  decorating: "0"
+  decorating: "0:15"
 republished: []
 ---